Memphis Grizzlies

-Franchise history
+History

 1995–2001: Vancouver Grizzlies

 The Vancouver Grizzlies were a Canadian professional basketball team based in Vancouver, British Columbia.
 They were part of the Midwest Division of the Western Conference of the National Basketball Association (NBA).
 The team was established in 1995, along with the Toronto Raptors, as part of the NBA's expansion into Canada.
 Original proposals were for the team to be called the Vancouver Mounties, but objections from the Royal Canadian Mounted Police forced the team to find a new name.
-The nickname, "Grizzlies" was eventually selected, being a type of bear indigenous to British Columbia.
+The nickname, "Grizzlies" was eventually selected, named after the grizzly bear indigenous to British Columbia.
 The Grizzlies played their home games at General Motors (GM) Place for the entirety of their six seasons in Vancouver.

 Relocation to Memphis

 The Vancouver Grizzlies applied to the NBA to relocate to Memphis, Tennessee on March 26, 2001, which was granted on July 3 leaving the Toronto Raptors as the only Canadian basketball team in the NBA.
 The team relocated following the 2000–01 season and were renamed the Memphis Grizzlies.
-After moving to Memphis, the team explored the possibility of changing “Grizzlies” to another name that better reflected the Memphis area.
+After moving to Memphis, the team explored the possibility of changing "Grizzlies" to another name that better reflected the Memphis area.
 However, the community strongly supported the existing name.
-This is, primarily, because of the city’s proud history with a previous team, also named Memphis Grizzlies.
+This is, primarily, because of the city's proud history with a previous team, also named Memphis Grizzlies.
 The original Memphis Grizzlies franchise played in the World Football League from 1974 to 1975.
 Memphis became the easternmost city in the Western Conference.
 In their first three seasons in Memphis, the Grizzlies played their home games at the Pyramid Arena.

 The city of Memphis was previously represented by the Memphis Sounds of the American Basketball Association (ABA) from 1970 to 1975.